-Honorary Doctorate of Humane Letters from the College of Arts and Sciences, Spring 2005
+Honorary Doctor of Humane Letters from the College of Arts and Sciences, Spring 2005

 Howard H. Baker Jr., a native of Huntsville, Tennessee, received his law degree from UT in 1949.
 UT’s Howard H. Baker Jr. Center for Public Policy opened in 2003 as a nonpartisan institute devoted to education and research concerning public policy and civic engagement.
-Baker passed away in June 2014 at the age of eighty-eight.
-He served in the US Senate from 1967 – 1985 and became known as “the great conciliator” for bringing lawmakers from both political parties together to resolve pressing issues.
-He rose to national prominence during the Watergate hearings of 1973–1974 as vice chairman of the Senate Watergate Committee.
+Baker passed away in June 2014 at the age of 88.
+He served in the US Senate from 1967 to 1985 and became known as “the Great Conciliator” for bringing lawmakers from both political parties together to resolve pressing issues.
+He rose to national prominence during the Watergate hearings of 1973–74 as vice chair of the Senate Watergate Committee.
 He asked the most famous question of the hearings: “What did the president know, and when did he know it?”
-Baker served as President Ronald Reagan’s chief of staff and the US Ambassador to Japan from 2001 – 2005.
+Baker served as President Ronald Reagan’s chief of staff and the US ambassador to Japan from 2001 to 2005.

-Honorary Doctorate of Humane and Musical Letters, Spring 2009
+Honorary Doctor of Humane and Musical Letters, Spring 2009

 East Tennessee native Dolly Parton is an entertainment legend and philanthropist.
 Her philanthropic work has centered on the importance of reading and education in the lives of children.
-She founded the Imagination Library in Sevier County and it now serves children nationwide.
-She has won seven Grammy Awards, ten Country Music Association Awards, and received two Oscar nominations.
+She founded the Imagination Library in Sevier County, and it now serves children nationwide.
+She has received 10 Grammy Awards, 10 Country Music Association Awards, and two Oscar nominations.
 She is a member of the Country Music Hall of Fame, the Songwriters Hall of Fame, and the Grand Ole Opry.

 Honorary Doctor of Laws and Humane Letters in Ecology and Evolutionary Biology, Spring 2010